 The surprisingly rural River Wey & Navigation was begun to be built in 1653!
 It is about half natural river and half canal and is one of the earliest canals in the country.

 It originally formed the northern part of the long derelict Wey & Arun Canal and the River Arun entering the English Channel at Littlehampton on the South coast.
-In 1963 it was donated to the National Trust in who also acquired the Godalming Navigation, and restored it rebuilding many of the locks.
+In 1963 it was donated to the National Trust who also acquired the Godalming Navigation, and restored it, rebuilding many of the locks.

 The National Trust is responsible for the River Wey.
-Via their website, you'll find lot's of information about their work and the range of local activities they organise.
+Via their website, you'll find lots of information about their work and the range of local activities they organise.

 The River Wey Trust also has a web-site with maps to look at: http://www.weyriver.co.uk/theriver/index.htm

 Or, if you choose our 'Week booking' you'll have more time to meander and explore.
-And if you feel like exploring even further,; there is the Basingstoke Canal to try or a trip up the River Thames.
+And if you feel like exploring even further there is the Basingstoke Canal to try or a trip up the River Thames.

 Whichever you choose, there is plenty of time to unwind at your own pace and enjoy the experience.
 Please have a look below at some cruising holiday suggestions:

 From the Cartbridge marina take a left, through the hamlet of Send and through lovely countryside down to Guildford (there's a mooring right outside the cinema if you fancy a film).
 Stop off at the National Trust's Dapdune Wharf.
 Cross the North Downs Way as you continue to pretty Shalford and then on to this end of the navigation at the small town of Godalming.
-Turn the boat around at the wharf there and when your rested up, head back up towards Weybridge. at the other end of the River.
+Turn the boat around at the wharf there and when you're rested up, head back up towards Weybridge. at the other end of the River.
 Go through lovely river countryside and the small villages of Ripley, Byfleet and Pyrford.
 As you navigate the River you'll want to stop at the interesting places, but for those of you who relish getting through the locks and clocking up the miles you'll get to the end of the navigation just after Weybridge at Thames Lock.
-(Weybridge which is a lovely village and well worth mooring-up for a night or two) Turn around before the Thames and make your way back down the other side of the river returning to Cartbridge.
+(Weybridge is itself a lovely village and well worth mooring-up for a night or two) Turn around before the Thames and make your way back down the other side of the river returning to Cartbridge.

 Why not have a look Here at the Map of the Wey Navigation.